Skip to main content

 Carlton County, MinnesotaMesotrophic

-On the LakeGrade scale Hardwood Lake grades a B, with clarity at 5.1 ft and 20 µg/L of phosphorus placing it above the Minnesota median.
+The LakeGrade rubric puts Hardwood Lake at a C: clarity at 5.1 ft, 20 µg/L of phosphorus, and a TSI of 49 signal an intermediate trophic state.
 The lake's weakest score is on Secchi depth — the water looks more turbid than its phosphorus number alone would predict.

 No invasive species are currently listed at Hardwood Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Hardwood Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The grade is supported by multiple sampling years from Minnesota PCA volunteers and partner agencies, giving the letter a reasonably stable foundation.